filipsPL/NCN-github-OA/README.md

 # Discussion

-Feel free to discuss these matters on the [discussion page](https://github.com/filipsPL/NCN-github-OA/discussions).
+Feel free to discuss these matters on the [Discussions](https://github.com/filipsPL/NCN-github-OA/discussions) page.